 When Tiger Woods fell prey to controversy there were some who couldn’t get enough.
 I don’t know what ESPN’s numbers were, but they featured nearly 24-7 coverage on the incident, and the length of this near 24-7 coverage suggests the numbers were whopping.
 People said, “At least we know he’s human now.”
 He’s one of us, that line suggests, a fellow human.
 A flawed being.
 What a relief.
 Shoof.
 I can’t help but feel better about my life and my situation in comparison.
 Really?
 Why??
 What have you gained?
 If a person tries to tell you that they weren’t interested at all, it would sound foolish.
 I’m sure there were some who were genuinely uninterested, but they are definitely in the minority.
 Of course we were interested, it was newsworthy, but was it 24-7 for about five days interesting?

 Tiger’s subsequent descent into better than adequate play has been relatively quiet on the “newsworthy” front, but he already crashed and burned to some degree.
 That was what really all that we wanted.
 We don’t want our celebrities to go quietly in the night anymore, like a Jack Nicklaus or a Lucille Ball.
-We want them crashing and burning in a fiery wreck that makes us happy that we decided not to become a pop star that could do the moonwalk, or a worldwide sensation due to our golf game.
+We want them crashing and burning in a fiery wreck that makes us happy that we decided not to become a pop star who could do the moonwalk, or a worldwide sensation due to the game of golf.
 We’re happy, if just for a moment, that we have the comfort of anonymity.
 We’re happy in the aftermath of their incident, and we see them walk with such misery through a throng of flashing cameras, that we decided not to allow the weight of celebrity crush us into smithereens.